-Gary Klein defines an intuition is the ability to put experience into practice.
+Gary Klein defines intuition as the ability to put experience into practice.
 He suggests that as people build up their experiences, it allows them to recognise more and more patterns.
 This pattern recognition capability is the basis of expertise and it's what allows people to make more effective decisions.

 He believes that intuition is a skill that can be learned and improved and throughout the book there are many exercises for doing just this.
 Even though he seems to belittle the rational, analytical aspect of decision making, he is actually advocating a combination of analysis and intuitive decision making.